 Stationary monitors in the air quality network provide long-term PM{10} readings at a single point in each town.
 Depending on the size of the town and the complexity of its terrain, results from a single monitor point may not be representative of the entire area.
-The NESAQ addresses this issue by requiring monitoring in what is considered to be the 'worst' part of the airshed.
-This is the area that has either the highest-PM10 levels or high-PM10 levels that affect the greatest number of people.
+The NESAQ addresses this issue by requiring monitoring in what is considered the 'worst' part of the airshed.
+This is the area that has either the highest PM{10} levels, or high PM{10} levels that affect the greatest number of people.

-Mobile monitoring across a town using a portable air sampler offers a spatial 'snapshot' of ambient air quality.
-During the period 2004 to 2015, ORC has performed 11 spatial studies6 to either 1) provide context to existing monitoring, or 2) assess relative PM{10} levels in towns without monitors.
-Studies are typically performed over three to four winter days during a period when concentrations are expected to be relatively high.
-In each study, numerous monitoring runs of about 20-25 sampling points are performed during both morning and evening periods.
+Mobile monitoring across a town using a portable air sampler offers a spatial "snapshot" of ambient air quality.
+During the period 2004 to 2015, ORC has performed 11 spatial studies8 in order to either 1) provide context to existing monitoring, or 2) assess relative PM{10} levels in towns without monitors.
+Studies are typically performed over 3-to-4 winter days during a period when concentrations are expected to be relatively high.
+In each study, numerous monitoring runs of approximately 20-25 sampling points are performed during both morning and evening periods.
+Taken as an average ambient condition, maps with snapshot views of relative PM{10} are produced (Appendix 3).

-Some general conclusions can be drawn based on the studies, even though each town has its own ambient air quality 'signature.'
+While each town has its own ambient air quality "signature", some general conclusions can be drawn based on the studies done to date:

+8 Alexandra (2015), Arrowtown (2014), Balclutha (2011), Cromwell (2015), Dunedin (2009), Lawrence (2013), Milton (2011), Mosgiel (2009), Palmerston (2011), Queenstown (2013), Wanaka (2014)
-Ambient air quality can, at times, vary significantly from one street to the next, depending on emissions and wind conditions.

-Topography can have a significant influence on particulate movement, as exhibited in Palmerston where a corridor of low-lying land through the middle of town enables particulates to move from south to north towards the lower-lying Shag River.
+- 1. Ambient air quality can, at times, vary significantly from one street to the next.
+As an illustration, in central Wanaka relative PM10 values ranged from 10 to 73ug/m3 between two adjacent streets. - 2.
+Topography can have a significant influence on particulate movement as exhibited in Palmerston where a corridor of low-lying land through the middle of town enables particulates to move from south to north towards the lower-lying Shag River. - 3.
 Particulates are often elevated where older housing is the densest.
-This was observed in Cromwell, with the older, central section of town generally having the highest PM{10} levels.

-Particulate movement is often influenced by nocturnal drainage winds with PM{10} accumulating in a 'downwind' area of an airshed.
-This was observed in Milton, where PM{10} is, on average, highest at the southern end of town partly the result of gentle nocturnal winds moving southwards.
+This was observed in Cromwell, with the older, central section of town generally having the highest PM10 levels. - 4.
+Particulate movement is often influenced by nocturnal drainage winds with PM10 accumulating in a 'downwind' area of an airshed.
+This was observed in Milton where PM10 is, on average, highest at the southern end of town partly a result of gentle nocturnal winds moving southwards.

-- In Balclutha, the same effect of winds on particulate transport was noticed, but with a different result.
-Drainage winds following the Clutha-Mata Au River help flush PM10 levels on the flat, central portion of Balclutha, keeping PM10 levels relatively low compared to the hill suburbs to the northeast and southwest of the town centre. - 2.
-In Alexandra, the unique basin topography and meteorology combine to create a large area of nocturnal wind convergence in town, resulting in little ventilation and relatively high PM10 through the central part of town.
+In Balclutha, the same effect of winds on particulate transport was noticed, but with a different result.
+Drainage winds following the Clutha-Mata Au River help flush PM{10} levels on the flat, central portion of Balclutha, keeping PM10 levels relatively low as compared to the hill suburbs to the northeast and southwest of the town centre.

+In Alexandra, the unique basin topography and meteorology combine to create an large area of nocturnal wind convergence in town, resulting in little ventilation and relatively high PM{10} through the central part of town.

-A study (NIWA, 2009) was performed in Dunedin over two weeks in winter 2009.
-The results of this larger scale study showed several of the elements noted above, with Dunedin's complex topography creating multiple paths of nocturnal drainage of winds.
-Results of the analysis indicated that while there is a considerable variation in air quality across Dunedin during winter days, the ORC monitor is representative of the Central Dunedin area.
+A NIWA-led spatial study (2009) was performed in Dunedin over two weeks in winter 2009.
+The results of this larger scale study exhibited several of the elements noted above with Dunedin's complex topography creating multiple paths of nocturnal drainage of winds.
+Results of the analysis indicated while there is a considerable variation in air quality across Dunedin during winter days, the ORC monitor is fairly well representative of the Central Dunedin area.